 The cassowary will be put on the block alongside dozens of other endangered animals recovered from the home of now-deceased Marvin Hajos.

 The dangerous animals are being made available in honour of Hajos' last wishes, authorities said.

-A cassowary - an emu-like giant bird with sharp claws - killed its owner in the backyard of his home in Gainesville, Florida on April 12.
+A cassowary -- an emu-like giant bird with sharp claws -- killed Hajos in the backyard of his home in Gainesville, Florida on April 12.

-Officials told CNN that the bird’s owner Marvin Hajos, 75, called emergency officials on Friday morning.
+Officials told CNN that Hajos, 75, called emergency officials after the attack.

 Officials have deemed the death “an accident."